findonflow/find/README.md

 # .find

 .find is a solution that aims to make it easier to .find people and their things on the flow blockchain.
-It is live on mainnet since Dec 13th 2021 at https://find.xyz
+It has been live on mainnet since Dec 13th 2021 at https://find.xyz

 ## Developing .find